The Equalizer 2: Plot

-When Robert leaves Dave's house, he confronts his teammates: Kovac, Ari, and Resnik.
+When McCall leaves Dave's house, he confronts his teammates: Kovac, Ari, and Resnik.
 Before departing, he promises to kill them all to avenge Susan's death.
-Resnik and Ari head to Susan's house to kill her husband Brian, but Robert helps him escape.
-Dave and Kovac break into Robert's apartment, where Miles is painting the walls.
-Monitoring the apartment via webcams, Robert directs Miles to hide in a secret safe room and makes a call to Dave to lure him away.
+Resnik and Ari head to Susan's house to kill her husband Brian, but McCall helps him escape.
+Dave and Kovac break into McCall's apartment, where Miles is painting the walls.
+Monitoring the apartment via webcams, McCall directs Miles to hide in a secret safe room and makes a call to Dave to lure him away.
 When Miles emerges from hiding, Dave and Kovac capture him for leverage.

-Dave deduces that Robert has gone to his evacuated stormy seaside hometown.
+Dave deduces that McCall has gone to his evacuated stormy seaside hometown.
 Once there, Kovac, Ari, and Resnik search the town in hurricane winds while Dave positions himself on top of a watchtower.
-Robert stealthily subdues Dave's teammates one by one.
+McCall stealthily subdues Dave's teammates one by one.
 He impales Kovac with a harpoon fired from a speargun and kills Ari with two knives.
-Then, Robert leads Resnik to a trap in his deceased wife's bakery, triggering a flour explosion that dispatches Resnik ignited by his own stun grenade.
+Then, McCall leads Resnik to a trap in his deceased wife's bakery, triggering a flour explosion that dispatches Resnik ignited by his own stun grenade.

 Now alone, Dave reveals that he has Miles tied up and gagged in the trunk of his car.
-He fires several taunting shots to lure out Robert, but Robert foils his last shot by shooting the car's tires to lower it.
-Dave, having been knocked down by the wind as it grows stronger, yells at Robert about failing to save Susan and attempting to save Miles.
-Robert surprises Dave on the tower.
-After a fight, Robert stabs him with his own knife in the abdomen in a similar fashion to Susan's fate, slashes the back of Dave's neck, and throws his body to the sea.
+He fires several taunting shots to lure out McCall, but McCall foils his last shot by shooting the car's tires to lower it.
+Dave, having been knocked down by the wind as it grows stronger, yells at McCall about failing to save Susan and attempting to save Miles.
+McCall surprises Dave on the tower.
+After a fight, McCall stabs Dave with his own knife in the abdomen in a similar fashion to Susan's fate, slashes the back of Dave's neck, and throws his body into the sea.
 He then rescues Miles, and the two retreat into his home to bind their wounds and wait for the hurricane to blow over.

-Back in Boston, Susan's information about Sam's painting helps Robert reunite Sam with his long-lost sister.
+Back in Boston, Susan's information about Sam's painting helps McCall reunite Sam with his long-lost sister.
 Miles finishes painting the mural on the apartment complex's brick wall, returns to school, and focuses on his art.
-Robert's neighbor, Fatima, notices Miles' new mural.
-Having moved back into his old house, Robert looks out towards the sea.
+McCall's neighbor, Fatima, notices Miles' new mural.
+Having moved back into his old house, McCall looks out towards the sea.